B0realian/B0realian.github.io/_posts/2025-03-31-Mesh-to-Image.markdown

 img: m2i.png
 alt: m2i_altsm.png
 project-date: March 2025
-client: Nornware
+client: nornware
 category: Tooling
 description: Creating terrain out of hi-res meshes
 ---
 So, it was time to make the specified terrain creator.
 I repurposed some of the code from the previous attempt and decided to use the very excellent STB lib by Sean Barrett because there was no way I was going to spend all the time to write my own loaders for .png or .jpg and I really couldn't expect the user to convert all textures to .tga.
 I did, however, write my own loaders for .obj, .fbx (admittedly using the fbx sdk) and .gltf meshes.
 To parse the json "header" of .gltf I included the also excellent json.hpp by Niels Lohmann.
 Why?
 Partly because I knew I could and it would be a good learning experience and partly because I wanted the added portability: smaller file size and fewer dependencies.
-This was also something that low level wizard Johno of Nornware (where I was doing my internship) respected and encouraged.
+This was also something that low level wizard Johno of nornware respected and encouraged.

 Creating an array of vertices from mesh data is typically straight forward.
 However, I *did* groan when I realised that the gltf-format supported data embedded as a base64 encoded string.
 Incidentally, this is why you should only use .gltfs with embedded data if running webGL (or another web graphics API): load time and performance takes a definite hit from decoding the data.
 However daunting I initially found the prospect of writing a decoder, I was surprised when my first attempt just worked.
 Partly, this stemmed from not having copied someone else's decoder: I had to look up what base64 entailed which detailed some of the necessary steps (such as what characters are included and in what order) but otherwise I just wrote what I figured should be how it works.